 The education benefits of funds and counseling are there for military spouses to use, but many spouses fail to take advantage of any of the aspects of the program.
 Even if spouses are eligible for other sources of financial aid, MyCAA can be used (with the costs applied to tuition only).

-To take advantage of MyCAA access, military spouses should obtain an Education & Training Plan (E&TP) from the career counselor at the base or facility where stationed.
-The counselor will help figure out the right career options, as well as the path to those particular career options and schools nearby, or offering online distance learning, to develop and approve the E&TP.
+To take advantage of MyCAA access and all of the military college benefits that come with it, military spouses should obtain an Education & Training Plan (E&TP) from the career counselor at the base or facility where stationed.
+The counselor will help the individual figure out which career option is right for them, as well as the best path to take in pursuit of those particular career options and provide information about any schools nearby that would be conducive to the accomplishment of their goals (including offering online distance learning options), as well as to develop and approve the E&TP.

 From there, spouses must request MyCAA schools funding for their courses/program by submitting a MyCAA Financial Assistance (FA) request online.
 This should be done at least fifteen days before the start of the program as the forms may take up to fourteen days to process.